 Woods also aided in Jagielo's development as an outfielder.
 A converted shortstop from high school, Jagielo opened the season at first base, then moved to third base before ultimately closing the season in the outfield.

 In addition to his recruiting duties with the Eagles (2008-10), Woods worked with the Boston College outfielders and hitters.
-He has developed three of the premier outfielders in New England and the Atlantic Coast Conference since his arrival in 2008.
+He developed three of the premier outfielders in New England and the Atlantic Coast Conference during his time in Chestnut Hill.
 Barry Butera was drafted in the 21st round of the Major League Baseball First-Year Player Draft in 2009.
 Robbie Anston established himself as one of the best leadoff hitters in the country in 2009 and earned all-ACC second team honors.
 Anston was drafted in the 26th round of the 2010 draft, while John Spatola was nabbed in the 35th round.

 Woods came to Boston College after three seasons as an assistant coach at Wheaton College (Mass.).
 While at Wheaton, Woods assisted with recruiting, game management tasks, implementing practice schedules and off-field conditioning.
 Woods helped Wheaton win three New England Women's and Men's Athletic Conference (NEWMAC) Championships and advanced to the NCAA Regional Tournament all three seasons.
 In 2006, Wheaton advanced to the Division III National Championship game.

 Prior to his coaching career, Woods played first base, catcher and outfield at Wheaton from 2001-04.
 He and his teammates captured three NEWMAC Championships and made three regional appearances.
 Woods was voted co-captain by his teammates prior to the start of the 2004 season.

 Woods graduated with a degree in history from Wheaton in 2004.
 He and his wife, Danielle, live in Granger and are expecting their first child in February 2014.